 Is HIV prevention through PrEP the right choice for me?

 While the efficacy of PrEP is promising and exciting, it is important to understand that it is not simply a pill, but a program.
 It is one important component of a well-rounded, well-disciplined HIV prevention program.
-To learn more about the pill, its effects, and its supplementary components in an effective HIV prevention program, visit the sites below or contact the Student Health and Wellness Center and ask to speak to Director, Dr. Alain Joffe.
+To learn more, please call 410-516-8270 to schedule an appointment at our office.

 Want to speak to someone in person but off-campus?
 Chase Brexton Health Clinic in Mount Vernon serves as a local expert in HIV prevention and treatment, and Baltimore specifically is a beneficiary of multiple large grants involving this particular drug.